preheader text examples

 2. Don’t use the same preheader text in every email

-3. Do use the appropriate preheader text length
+3. Do use the appropriate preheader length

 4. Do put important info first